By Abigail Sokolsky || Layout Assistant

 The next two performances were titled Troubling the Waters and New Order.
 Troubling the Waters featured flowing movement and Spanish music, juxtaposing lively movement and moments of silence during short transitions.
 The end of this piece included a spoken component, the dancers repeating “everything’s alright- yes” in what begins as a statement but becomes a question.
 The following piece, New Order, was a contrast in that it was more modern.
 Dancers appeared on stage in jeans in a group, continuing to alternately leave and join the group and perform pulse-like movements.

 The following dance was The Traveling Tribe of the Wrinkled Skirts, a dance aptly named for the wrinkled two-paneled black skirts which the three dancers onstage wore.
 This dance was performed to the pounding of deep drums, conveying intensity and strength as the dancer’s each took turns as the central dancer, which the other two responded to.
-This dance, musically and through movement, was a combination of modern and tribal elements and conveyed an underlying tone of female strength.
+This dance, musically and through movement, was a combination of modern and tribal elements, additionally conveying an underlying tone of female strength.

 It is therefore appropriate that the proceeding dance, Pandora and the Furies, described in the program in a note from Lori Belilove, as “a powerful, grounded expression of female fury,” a dance similarly dealing with the raw vitality of women through the Greek myth of Pandora releasing evil upon the world.
 This visual depiction of a classic Greek myth included boldly clad dancers in red who evoked the imagery of furies through hand movement, extending fingers with a talon-like stiffness.